Women of faith brought to life in stunning 20-foot murals

 "It's become a church space for me, yes it has," Mark Balma said.
 "It definitely feels like that now."

-Balma has created a church-like space for himself in Uptown.
-Where he has rented the space to work on his paintings.
+Balma has created a church-like space for himself in Uptown, where he has rented a studio to work on his paintings.
 He spends hours there each day, bringing to life three women of faith.

 Except, his portraits aren't simple portraits.
 They are 20 feet tall.